How to write the letter yu in Latin. Translator into Latin online. How to write last name and first name

 1. if the word contains prefixes, term elements, words taken into account in the script:

-1. The beats are not placed.
+1. The accents are not placed.

 Use the rules: